yusufcodes/react-study/README.md

 #### Outputing Dynamic Content

-Inside the JSX, you can use curly braces { ... } to enclose basic, single-line JavaScript thsat you want to run, to create dynamic content.
+Inside the JSX, you can use **curly braces { ... }** to enclose basic, single-line JavaScript thsat you want to run, to create dynamic content.

 #### Working with Props

-Following on from the Person component we had earlier, it would be handy to be able to define your own content for each 'Person' component you use.
-This is shown below:
+Following on from the Person component we had earlier, it would be handy to be able to define your **own content** for each 'Person' component you use.
+Props allow for you to pass data into a component externally - this is shown below:

 First, we pass in the data that we want to use as attributes: